 Soon everything made more sense to him.
 During his fellowship in pediatric hematology/oncology at Texas Children’s Cancer Center-Baylor College of Medicine, he became fascinated with the Center’s childhood cancer survivorship program.
 Given decades of improved supportive care and powerful yet toxic cancer treatments, the increase in childhood cancer survivors has inspired such programs to help them prepare for a brighter future.

 “Then it clicked,” said Dr. Gates, who was born in Sacramento.
 “I realized this is my life purpose and why I survived when the odds were stacked against me.”

 In 2005, Dr. Gates enthusiastically accepted the position as a pediatric hematologist/oncologist at Valley Children’s – located in the same area where his parents grew up and he has many relatives.

-By 2010, under Dr. Gates’ direction, Valley Children’s launched a formalized Childhood Cancer Survivorship Program.
+By 2010, under Dr. Gates’ direction, Valley Children’s launched a formalized Childhood Cancer Survivorship Program: The Fresno Truck Center Childhood Cancer Survivorship Program.
 The only one of its kind in the region and among a small handful statewide, the program’s participants receive personalized treatment therapy summaries, and a tailored risk-assessment, screening and follow-up plan.